 A common question in the office is, “I twisted my ankle and now it is swollen, should I use cold or heat?”

 Cold therapy tries to reduce swelling and decrease blood flow to the injured area so that the pain is more tolerable.
-Less blood flow = less inflammation & less pain chemicals.
+Less blood flow = less inflammation and less pain chemicals released from the brain.
 Yes, some studies have also shown that adding heat to an injury can increase the blood flow and may speed up healing, however, ice is still usually the first line of defense.

 *This information is used for educational purposes only and not intended as medical advice.